Chapter 5: Delving into the Wonders of the Human Body – An Anatomy and Physiology Deep Dive

 - Lymphatic System: Plays a vital role in immunity and fluid balance.
 It includes lymph nodes, lymphatic vessels, and the spleen.

-- Respiratory System: The lungs facilitate gas exchange (oxygen and carbon dioxide).
+- Respiratory System: The lungs enable gas exchange (oxygen and carbon dioxide).

 - Digestive System: Breaks down food for absorption of nutrients.